The Alliance for Catholic Education at Saint Joseph's University (ACESJU)

 To prepare these highly motivated educators, ACESJU provides an intensive service experience encompassing four programmatic pillars:

 - Spirituality, and

 ACESJU is modeled after the University of Notre Dame’s successful Alliance for Catholic Education (ACE) program and revitalizes quality urban Catholic education by providing a steady infusion of highly-trained educators.
 In June 2021, the program proudly welcomed its eleventh cohort of 20 fellows who represent a diverse and talented group of young adults.

 Saint Joseph’s University teaches students to think critically, pursue social justice, and find God in all things.
 SJU faculty and staff are dedicated to the ongoing development and support of urban educators in this mission.
 SJU education degrees offer certification in the following:

 - Special Education

-- Administrative fellows have received an M.S. in Church Management from Villanova University or an M.S. in Organizational and Strategic Leadership from Neumann University.
+- Administrative fellows have received an M.S. in Church Management from Villanova University or an M.S. in Business and Strategic Leadership from Neumann University.

 If you would like to receive ACESJU Updates, which will provide information about the recruiting and application process for our next cohort, please fill out our Inquiry Form here.
 You can also email email@example.com or call our office at (610) 660-1766.